ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 ---

-Now that the introductions and warnings are done, go ahead and follow Tails' [installation instructions](https://tails.boum.org/install/index.en.html) to install Tails on a usb stick.
-These are fairly straight forward and should go without trouble.
+Now that the introductions and warnings are done, go ahead and follow Tails' [installation instructions](https://tails.boum.org/install/index.en.html) to install Tails on a USB stick.
+These are fairly straightforward and should go without trouble.

-At this point we recommend having this task and the instructions open on another computer or your phone as you will be booting into Tails shortly.
+At this point, we recommend having this task and the instructions open on another computer or your phone as you will be booting into Tails shortly.

-Go ahead and follow the instructions to booting in to the Tails instance on the computer of your choosing.
+Go ahead and follow the instructions to boot into the Tails instance on the computer of your choosing.

 Most computers handle this without any implications, and the most common problem is with internet connections.
 In case of problems we hope you try troubleshooting a little before contacting us, for example, you could try using an ethernet cable to fix internet connection issues.